Professor of Physical Medicine & Rehabilitation at Rutgers New Jersey Medical School, New Jersey, USA

 Life Director – Foundation for Physical Medicine & Rehabilitation

-Member – American Medical Rehabilitation Providers Association
+Member of the American Medical Rehabilitation Providers Association